unfoldingWord-dev/dokuwiki-slack-invite/README.md

 lib/plugins/slackinvite/ - if the folder is called different it will not work!

+To use plugin:

+First modify the action.php script and replace the values from line 26 to 36 with info from your slack!
+After that replace line 6 in /lang/en with your name

-To use plugin, insert {slackinvite} on a page.
+After that insert ` {slackinvite} `(CASE SENSITIVE) on a page.
 A form will appear.
 After filling out name and email address, click submit.
-If successful, you should get an invite to join the team43 general chat channel.
+If successful, you should get an invite to join the your slack team in the channel you specified.

 ----